DVE2000/Dogbone/README.md

 2. All edges associated with the selected face will be automatically selected.
 You can select the "Dogbone Edges" selector in the Dogbone popup, and that will allow you to deselect or reselect only internal edges. **Note that only internal edges belonging to a selected face can be selected or deselected.**
    ![EdgeSelection](./Resources/edge_selection.jpg)
 3. Specify a tool diameter and a radial offset.
 4. Select the Mode - Static Dogbones or Parameterized Dogbones.
-Parameters are created for the second mode - dogbones will move with edge changes, and you can change diameter or offset from the normal "Change Paramaters" dialog.
+Parameters are created for the second mode - dogbones will move with edge changes, and you can change diameter or offset from the normal "Change Parameters" dialog.
 5. Choose the type of dogbone - Normal, Minimal or Mortise.
 See http://fablab.ruc.dk/more-elegant-cnc-dogbones/ for a description of minimal dogbones.
 Mortise dogbones place the dogbones along the sides, so that they can be hidden by a connecting piece with a cut tenon.
 Minimal and Mortise dogbones have their own option lines become visible when selected.
 6. Decide if you'd like dogbones to be cut to the top.
 (Useful if you have steps, but can't do two sided machining.)
    ![TopSelection1](./Resources/top_select1.jpg) ![TopSelection2](./Resources/top_select2.jpg)